Title - Visiting the Serre Battlefield

 Click to enlarge

 The road to Serre passes Serre Road Cemetery No.2 and the French Serre Hébuterne National Cemetery before reaching Serre Road Cemetery No.1 after 3 miles (5km).
-Park here to visit the Serre battlefield.
+Park at the new (June 2026) tarmacked coach and car park adjacent to the cemetery to visit the Serre battlefield.
 The cemetery reaches across the former No Man's Land, the entrance being close to the site of the German front line of 1916.
 Cross the road and walk a few yards up the lane that leads on to Redan Ridge.
 A few steps to the east of the lane is a likely location of the machine gun manned by Otto Lais on the morning of 1st July 1916.

 Click to enlarge Click to enlarge